 - Viruses are much smaller than bacteria and although they may survive outside the body for a time they can only grow inside cells of the body.
 Viruses are not susceptible to antibiotics, but there are a few anti-viral drugs available which are active against a limited number of viruses.
 Viruses cause many common human infections and are also responsible for a number of rare diseases.
 Examples of viral illnesses range from the common cold, which can be caused by one of the rhinoviruses, to AIDS, which is caused by HIV.
 Viruses may contain either DNA or RNA as their genetic material.

 - Pathogenic Fungi can be either moulds or yeasts.
 For example, a mould which causes infections in humans is one that causes of ringworm and which can also infect nails.
 A common yeast infection is thrush.

 - Protozoa are microscopic organisms, but larger than bacteria.
 Infections caused by protozoa can be spread through ingestion of cysts, sexual transmission, or through insect vectors.
-A common infectious diseases caused by protozoans is Malaria.
+A common infectious disease caused by protozoans is Malaria.

 - Worms are not always microscopic in size but pathogenic worms do cause infection and some can spread from person to person.
 Examples include threadworm and tapeworm.

 - Prions are infectious protein particles.
-For example the prion causing (New) Variant Creutzfeldt-Jakob Disease (vCJD).
+For example, the prion causing (New) Variant Creutzfeldt-Jakob Disease (vCJD).